Simpson, Milton Keynes: Ecumenical Church of St Thomas the Apostle

 The church building dates from the early fourteenth century.
 By 1847, Simpson, or Sympson, like other ecclesiastical parishes in Buckinghamshire, had been transferred to the Diocese of Oxford.
 St Thomas is one of the five churches in the Woughton Ecumenical Partnership, which was established in 1977.
 Among the historical features of the church is a hagioscope, or leper-squint.

 Education

-There is one school currently in Simpson:

-Charles Warren Academy, a primary school for children aged 4–11 years.
-The current headteacher is Jo Goldsmith.
+There is one school, the Charles Warren Academy, a primary school for children aged 4–11 years.
 It was previously known as Simpson County Combined School.

-Walnuts School, a school for pupils with special educational needs used to be located at Simpson, but it has now moved to Hazeley, the west corner of Milton Keynes.